-In other words, it’s traffic from bots that impersonate a referral link.
-The fake traffic is designed to make you think that someone has visited your website via a certain domain, such as '4webmasters.org' and 'trafficmonetize.org.'
+“Refferer Spam,” in other words, is traffic from bots which impersonate a referral link.
+This “fake traffic” is designed to make you think someone has visited your website via a certain domain, such as '4webmasters.org' and 'trafficmonetize.org.'
 The hope is that you'll visit that domain.

-We have set up a comprehensive blocklist to stop all referrer spam before it reaches Leadfeeder.
-This will result in a cleaner, more streamlined experience for our users and it represents a massive step forward.
+We have set up a comprehensive blocklist to stop all Referrer Spam before it reaches Leadfeeder.
+This results in a cleaner, more streamlined experience for our users.
 It's important to note, however, that this change won't block referrer spam from hitting your Google Analytics so you'll need to keep an eye on Google Analytics.